jinyalong/mcpproxy/README.md

 The server will be available at `http://localhost:8000`.

-### Using Alibaba Cloud Cloud Hosting
+### Using Alipay Cloud Run

-You can also deploy the server using [Alibaba Cloud Cloud Hosting](https://cloud.alipay.com/), which provides free container resources for new users.
+You can also deploy the server on [Alipay Cloud Run](https://cloud.alipay.com/) (新人可免费使用容器资源):

 <p align="center">
   <img src="assets/deploy.png" alt="MCP SSE Proxy Server Deployment on Alibaba Cloud">
 </p>

-Deployment steps:
-1. Create a new container service
+1. Create a new service in Cloud Run
-2. Configure the container with the following settings:
+2. Configure the service with the following settings:
    - Image: `codefriday123/mcpproxy:1.0`
    - Port: `8000`
    - Environment variables: